Luiz Henrique (footballer, born May 1999): Santos

 On 23 July 2021, Luiz Henrique moved to Santos.
 He made his club debut on 28 August, replacing Carlos Sánchez in a 0–4 home loss against Flamengo.

+Loans

 On 11 April 2022, Luiz Henrique was loaned to Série B side Novorizontino for one year.
 On 14 December, after featuring rarely, he moved to Operário Ferroviário also in a temporary deal.

+Luiz Henrique again featured rarely for Operário in their promotion to the second division, and moved to Ipatinga on loan for the 2024 Campeonato Mineiro on 12 December 2023.

+São Joseense

+On 8 December 2024, Luiz Henrique signed for São Joseense.